 We are interested/working in the following areas

-/femoco.jpgTensor network methods represent efficient wave function parametrizations especially suitable for strongly correlated (multireference) problems.
+/femoco.jpgOne of our main research interests is tensor network methods, which provide efficient wave function parametrizations, particularly well-suited for strongly correlated (multireference) problems.
 Even the simplest, so called matrix product states (MPSs), which are optimized by the density matrix renormalization group (DMRG) method, proved themselves as very robust and reliable tools.
-In fact, DMRG has been established as a reference method for electronic properties of systems requiring large active spaces.
+In fact, DMRG has been established as a reference method for electronic properties of systems requiring very large active spaces.

-Recenlty, in collaboration with Jiří Brabec (Heyrovský Institute), Karol Kowalski (PNNL, USA), and Örs Legeza (Wigner Research Center, Budapest), we have developed the massively parallel version of DMRG, which can treat even larger active spaces and thus more complex systems.
+In collaboration with Jiří Brabec (Heyrovský Institute), Karol Kowalski (PNNL, USA), and Örs Legeza (Wigner Research Center, Budapest), we have developed the massively parallel version of DMRG, which can treat even larger active spaces and thus more complex systems.
+Our implementation has been further extended to support multi-GPU architectures.

 Selected publications: